adlnet/xAPI-Spec/xAPI.md

 * An LRS MUST NOT reject Statements where their version starts with "1.0." if they otherwise validate.
 * An LRS MUST reject all Statements with a version specified that does not start with "1.0.".
 * Statements returned by an LRS MUST retain the version they are accepted with.
-If they lack a version, the version MUST be set to 1.0.1.
+If they lack a version, the version MUST be set to the current version number (i.e. "1.0.0").

 ###### Client Requirements
-* If Clients set the Statement version, they MUST set it to 1.0.1
+* If Clients set the Statement version, they MUST set it to the current version number.
-* Clients SHOULD NOT set the Statement version;
+* Clients SHOULD NOT set the Statement version.

 <a name="attachments"/>